History of the nude in art: Latest trends

-As a reaction to the minimalism in vogue in the 1950s and 1960s, this new figurative current emerged, characterized by its superlative and exaggerated vision of reality, which is captured with great accuracy in all its details, with an almost photographic aspect.
+As a reaction to the minimalism in vogue in the 1950s and 1960s, this new figurative current emerged, characterized by a superlative, exaggerated vision of reality, captured with great accuracy in all its details, with an almost photographic aspect.
 John Kacere paints fragments of female bodies, especially sexes and buttocks with tight panties.
 In sculpture, John De Andrea makes nudes with a strong sexual charge (The Artist and his Model, 1976).
-In Spain, Antonio López García is the author of academic works, but where the most meticulous description of reality is combined with a vague unreal aspect close to magical realism.
+In Spain, Antonio López García is the author of academic works, but where the most meticulous description of reality is combined with a vague, unreal aspect close to magical realism.
 Some of his nudes are: Woman in the bathtub (1968), a work of photographic effect, a woman takes a bath in an environment of electric light that is reflected in the bathroom tiles, creating an intense and vibrant composition; Man and woman (1968–1990), a work on which he worked more than twenty years and left unfinished, aims to create common prototypes of man and woman, for which he took multiple notes of various models, synthesized in a standard forms that could correspond to any person in the street.